norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Ground truth datasets for your product should be largely the domain of the Product Owner, and should reflect an interatively tightening understanding of what success looks like.

+### Ruthlessly Define Success
+A few times here I have referenced the definition of success.
+That definition needs to be, uh.. defined.
+By Product.
+Be able to ans

 ### Use.
 Metrics.
-If there is one critical difference betw
+If there is one critical difference between open-ended
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyMTg1NzMwMSwxMzE1MDk3NDU1LDkzMT
-gwMzk0NSwtOTY2MzUyNzE4LDEwNTIzODMyODIsNjE2NDc5NDc3
-LDY2NjUzMjUxNCw4MzcwNzcyMzAsMTM3Nzg0OTUzNCwxNzkzMz
-QyMTc0LDgxMzQ4NTgyMiwtNjE4MjM3NzY3LDE3OTY3Mzc2OTYs
-LTE5MDk5NDA3NDYsMTU4Mjk2NjQ0Myw0NTI0MzU0MjYsLTE1Mj
-M4OTkxNTcsODU5Njg3MjUzLC0xMTk3MjAyMzk4XX0=
+eyJoaXN0b3J5IjpbLTEwOTc3MjMyMDAsMTMxNTA5NzQ1NSw5Mz
+E4MDM5NDUsLTk2NjM1MjcxOCwxMDUyMzgzMjgyLDYxNjQ3OTQ3
+Nyw2NjY1MzI1MTQsODM3MDc3MjMwLDEzNzc4NDk1MzQsMTc5Mz
+M0MjE3NCw4MTM0ODU4MjIsLTYxODIzNzc2NywxNzk2NzM3Njk2
+LC0xOTA5OTQwNzQ2LDE1ODI5NjY0NDMsNDUyNDM1NDI2LC0xNT
+IzODk5MTU3LDg1OTY4NzI1MywtMTE5NzIwMjM5OF19
 -->